 Since he dropped a body at the footsteps of Lucky and Meyer’s headquarters, Nucky is now preparing to have full protection at his establishment.
 Don’t tell me you forgot that the Onyx club belongs to Nucky?
 We still don’t know how Chalky ended up in jail or how he lost the Onyx club, but since then it has been handed over to Mickey Doyle.
-I would have bet money that when Rothstein was in his gambling mess, he would have gotten rid of Doyle, since he has a insurance policy on him for 1 million.
+I would have bet money that when Rothstein was in his gambling mess, he would have gotten rid of Doyle since he has an insurance policy on him for 1 million.
 It seems that Rothstein never got a chance to cash in or never went ahead with having Doyle killed.
 Anyway, you can tell Nucky was in desperate times to hand over the club to someone like Doyle.

-The same way Nucky wines and dines a woman he is interested in, he begins by taking Joe Kennedy to an Italian restaurant to enjoy Veal Parmigiana.
+The same way Nucky wines and dines a woman he is interested in; he begins by taking Joe Kennedy to an Italian restaurant to enjoy Veal Parmigiana.
 And the same way Young Nucky tried to mimic the Commodore because he so admired him, he begins to pick up some of Joe’s habits as his own.
 Joe declines some Red Dago wine to accompany his meal and says that he doesn’t drink because of all the stereotypes associated with Irish Catholic men being drunks.
 For the rest of this episode, Nucky decides to abandon liquor.
-Although he stares down the people at the next table enjoying their Dago Red, with pure jealousy.
+Although he stares down the people at the next table enjoying their Dago Red with pure jealousy.

-Nucky must have forgotten who he was trying to impress, because although Joe looks amused at the stripper on stage who gets down to pasties and underwear, his club looks incredibly cheesy.
+Nucky must have forgotten who he was trying to impress because although Joe looks amused at the stripper on stage who gets down to pasties and underwear, his club looks incredibly cheesy.
 Especially, when some guy in the back row begins masturbating under the table.
 Nice impression, Nucky.
-And of course, he’s upset because all he has is seltzer water in his cup to drown out the stress, since he’s trying so hard to be like his idol.
+And of course, he’s upset because all he has is seltzer water in his cup to drown out the stress since he’s trying so hard to be like his idol.

 Joe, obviously knows that Nucky is trying to follow his example and not drinking has been eating at him the entire time.
 It looks more like he’s mocking him or judging him.
 Is it that he thinks that Nucky is equal to his reputation as a gangster?
 Joe isn’t an angel at all, he seems to dabble in anything that cannot be traced to be illegal, but he has never involved himself in the level of criminal activity, that Nucky has nor does he have his reputation.
-So is this a judgement on character?
+So is this judgment on character?
 Is that why the whole family analysis was important to Joe, he needs to see if Nucky is in it for a greater purpose or just to have power like any other gangster?

 And what did Joe decide?
-Is this a walkout because he’s not interested or is he thinking it over?
+Is this a walk out because he’s not interested or is he thinking it over?

 During an errand for fresh flowers for a man staying in the hotel, Young Nucky meets, what I believe was the first man that he admired that wasn’t the Commodore.
-The guy was having flowers delivered to his room for his great love and he confides in Young Nucky with complete sincerity that for love he would do anything regardless of God, family, and the thoughts of others.
+The guy was having flowers delivered to his room for his great love, and he confides in Young Nucky with complete sincerity that for love he would do anything regardless of God, family, and the thoughts of others.
 He asks the Young Nucky if he was the same type of man, and Nucky agrees that he is.
 In the room, was a naked girl, waiting for the man to return.
-He requested that Young Nucky bring fresh flowers everyday to the hotel room.
-A few days later, Young Nucky arrives to see the Commodore and an associate inspecting the room, the naked girl was covered in blood on the bed, the last batch of flowers Young Nucky had delivered, were scattered all over the floor.
+He requested that Young Nucky bring fresh flowers every day to the hotel room.
+A few days later, Young Nucky arrives to see the Commodore and an associate inspecting the room; the naked girl was covered in blood on the bed, the last batch of flowers Young Nucky had delivered were scattered all over the floor.
 Nucky never becomes this type of man.
 But it’s shocking to see that this was his first lesson in love.